Simon-c1/Simon-01/README.md

-I couldn`t reload files thats why i added outside folder
+I couldn't reload the files, so I added them outside the folder.